DenisCercasin/RentTracker/docs/sources/code_snippets.md

 1. Stripe Payment – How Difficult Is It?

 **Purpose**: To assess the complexity of integrating Stripe for rent payments.
-**Used For**: Understanding what would be required to support payments in a future version of RentTracker.
+**Used For**: Understanding what would be required to support payments in a future version of Rent Tracker.

 2. Feature Enhancements Brainstorm (UX, Security, Permissions, Multilingual Support)